sveltejs/rfcs/text/0000-targeted-slots.md

 <slot name="name2"/>
 ```

-Also You will be able to use the unnamed slot, and at the same time inside the Targeted Slot.
+Also you will be able to use the unnamed slot, and at the same time inside the Targeted Slot.

 ```svelte
 <!-- Parent.svelte -->